ricardomj0499/DataEngineerNotes/web_scrapping/bookstore_scrapping/README.md

 - [ ] Implement search functionality for different authors.
 - [ ] Enhance pagination handling to ensure all books are scraped.
 - [ ] Store data in Parquet format.
-- [ ] Automate periodic runs using a scheduler.
-- [ ] Perform basic trend analysis on collected data.

 ## Useful Links & Documentation